We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 - Online ads: Facebook and Google ads can provide a quick and highly targeted way to generate a lot of awareness of your new business, and visits to your website.

-- Content: blogging can be an incredibly effective way to establish yourself as an ‘thought leader’ in a particular field — and done well it can also generate a lot of sales for your business.
+- Content: blogging can be an incredibly effective way to establish yourself as an ‘thought leader’ in a particular field — and when done well it can also generate a lot of sales for your business.
 (Our guide to increasing your blog traffic explains how).

 It’s important to structure all this in a coherent fashion though — accordingly, it’s a good idea to put together a timeline for your activities and create a content matrix containing all the text and images you’ll need to compile for your launch campaign.
 A ‘brown paper exercise’ — as discussed above in the section about creating a business plan — can help with this.